graphql/graphiql/README.md

 ### Server Interface

-GraphQL Language Server uses [JSON-RPC](http://www.jsonrpc.org/specification) to communicate with the IDE servers to perform language service features.
-The language server currently supports two communication transports: Stream (stdio) and IPC.
+GraphQL Language Server uses [JSON-RPC](http://www.jsonrpc.org/specification) to communicate with the IDE servers.
+Microsoft's language server currently supports two communication transports: Stream (stdio) and IPC.
 For IPC transport, the reference guide to be used for development is [the language server protocol](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md) documentation.

-For each transports, there is a slight difference between both JSON message format, especially in how the methods to be invoked are defined - below are the currently supported methods for each transports (will be updated as progresses are made):
+For each transport, there is a slight difference in JSON message format, especially in how the methods to be invoked are defined - below are the currently supported methods for each transport (will be updated as progress is made):

 |                     | Stream                       | IPC                               |
 | -------------------:|------------------------------|-----------------------------------|